Skip to main content

 Use VA Design System components

 Don't re-create the wheel!
-If you're looking for a specific component, turn to the VA Design System before you create something new.
+If you're looking for a specific component, turn to the VA Design System before creating something new.

 • Components: Components are interactive and non-interactive UI elements that can be grouped together or presented individually.